 Sex and cancer for partners

 You may be wondering how to deal with any changes in your sex life if your partner has cancer.
-This might include issues around communication, supporting your partner or contraception,
+You may also worry about issues around communication, supporting your partner or contraception.
+There are different ways to help you cope with these issues such as counselling.

 Talking to and supporting your partner